HcPlu/HcPlu.github.io/_pages/about.md

     }
   </style>
 <p class="text-justify">
-My name is Chengpeng Hu.
-I am currently a master student at the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), under the supervision of <a href = 'http://www.liujialin.tech/index.html'> Dr. Jialin Liu </a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>Prof. Xin Yao </a>, with an expected graduation in July 2024.
-I am also with <a href = 'https://aingames.cn/'> Learning and Optimization in Games (LOG) Group</a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>OPtimization And Learning (OPAL) laboratory </a>.
-I received my B.E. degree in computer science and technology from Southern University of Science and Technology in 2021.
+I am Chengpeng Hu, currently a PhD student with Eindhoven University of Technology.
+I obtained B.E. and M.E. degree from the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), under the supervision of <a href = 'http://www.liujialin.tech/index.html'> Dr. Jialin Liu </a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>Prof. Xin Yao </a>, with <a href = 'https://aingames.cn/'> Learning and Optimization in Games (LOG) Group</a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>OPtimization And Learning (OPAL) laboratory </a>.

 </p>